 Graduates of this qualification will be confident and well prepared to work effectively with people in a wide range of care settings.
 Your career options include working in residential aged care, for local government agencies or in the home and community care sector.
 Employment prospects for graduates are strong, and you can feel confident that you’ll be entering the industry with a widely recognised and highly regarded qualification.

-Students in this cohort will be simultaneously enrolled in the 22469VIC Course in Introduction to the National Disability Insurance Scheme (NDIS) to deepen their skills and knowledge of the NDIS and working with an NDIS participant.
+Students in this cohort will be simultaneously enrolled in the optional 22469VIC Course in Introduction to the National Disability Insurance Scheme (NDIS) to deepen their skills and knowledge of the NDIS and working with an NDIS participant.
 Fees for this course are listed on the website.
 Apply for the 22469VIC Course in Introduction to the National Disability Insurance Scheme (NDIS) at the same time you apply for the CHC33015 Certificate III in Individual Support by clicking Apply Now

 This course is taught through blended delivery (a combination of remote and on-campus delivery) at Greensborough campus.